 The appointee will be trusted to take responsibility for end-to-end patent work across Nokia with particular focus on strengthening 5G-centric portfolios.

 The key responsibilities will include, but are not limited to the following:

-- Identifying, capturing and managing IPR, with particular emphasis on invention evaluation;
+- Identifying, capturing and managing IPR, with emphasis on invention evaluation;

-- Handling and decisions on patent applications and patents including drafting, filing and prosecution of patent applications;
+- Handling any decisions on patent applications and patents including drafting, filing and prosecution of patent applications;

 - Providing advice, including infringement and validity advice, on both Nokia and third-party patents, and managing opposition proceedings when required;